Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

 This sub-section provides an overview of the study context in the reviewed research, including the types of studies conducted, the balance between white and gray literature, and the categories of published works.

-Most of the works we considered belong to white literature (78\%) while 22\% to the gray (Table \ref{tab:study_context:wglitterature}).
-Case studies are the most common type (37\%), followed by method proposals (29\%) and experiments (14\%).
-Tool reviews (10\%) and proof-of-concept (PoC) studies (3\%) represent real experience in some articles.
-Surprisingly, we only included a few position papers (3\%) and vision papers (1\%) (Table \ref{tab:study_context:WorkType}).
-Most of them are (52\%) full papers, followed by short papers (15\%) and a few theses (7\%) Table \ref{tab:study_context:work_category}.
-Finally, according to Figure \ref{fig:publicationtrend} showing the publication source trend, GenAI in SA was prominently discussed and featured in the gray literature during the start of the hype (2023), but the white literature became prominent the year after consolidating in 2025 as the main publication source for the topic.
+Most of the works we considered belong to white literature (36; 78\%) while 22\% (10) to the gray (Table \ref{tab:study_context:wglitterature}).
+Case studies are the most common type (28; 40\%), followed by method proposals (20, 29\%) and experiments (10; 14\%).
+Tool reviews are proposed only from gray literature (7; 10\%) while proof-of-concept (PoC) studies (2; 3\%) interestingly are represented only by white literature.
+Surprisingly, we only included a few position papers (1; 2\%) \wlcite{Sharma24} and vision papers (3; 7\%) (Table \ref{tab:study_context:WorkType}).
+Most of them are full papers (25; 52\%), followed by short papers (7; 15\%) and a few Thesis (2; 4\%) (Table \ref{tab:study_context:work_category}).
+Finally, according to Figure \ref{fig:publicationtrend}, GenAI in SA was prominently discussed and featured in the gray literature during the start of the hype (2023), but the white literature became prominent the year after consolidating in 2025 as the main publication source for the topic.